apecloud/kubeblocks-addons/examples/apecloud-mysql/README.md

 ##### Step 3.
 Accessing the Grafana Dashboard

 Login to the Grafana dashboard and import the dashboard.

-There is a pre-configured dashboard for PostgreSQL under the `APPS / PostgreSQL` folder in the Grafana dashboard.
-And more dashboards can be found in the Grafana dashboard store[^5].

 > [!Note]
 > Make sure the labels are set correctly in the `PodMonitor` file to match the dashboard.